honey-team/ufpy/examples/ustack.md

 ## Introduction

-Stack is a list with the possibility to get only the top element with useful features.
+A Stack is a list that allows access only to the top element and includes several useful features.
 [Wiki](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))

 Firstly, import `Stack` from `ufpy`